qblake/wix-style-react/src/common/Focusable/Readme.md

 1. Focus effect does not appear on my `div`.
 Why?

-By default focusable hoc will only work on focusable html elements like `button`, `input` etc. In order to enable this on div make sure to pass `tabindex` to your component with value `0`.
+Focusable hoc will only work on focusable html elements like `button`, `input` etc. In order to enable this on div make sure to pass `tabindex` to your component with value `0`.
 Read more https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/tabindex

 ```jsx
 import { withFocusable, focusableStates } from "../common/Focusable";